Invest.net

 • A hedge against inflation.
 Property owners can hedge against inflation by transferring inflationary pressure onto tenants in the form of higher rent.

 • No (or negative) correlation with the stock market.
-Real estate values don’t follow stock prices.
+Real estate values don’t follow stock prices (but that doesn’t mean there isn’t some correlation between stocks and real estate).
 So by having some of your portfolio in real estate, your investments are more protected against market downturns via diversification.

 • Recurring income.
 On top of value appreciation, real estate can generate steady rental income from rental properties.
 So even if the value of a property fluctuates, you’ll still benefit from recurring monthly rent payments.